 The merger is subject to antitrust laws.
 Under the Hart-Scott-Rodino Act, the parties cannot complete the merger until they have notified and furnished information to the Federal Trade Commission ("FTC") and the Antitrust Division of the United States Department of Justice ("DOJ") and specified waiting periods expire or are terminated.
 Yellow Roadway filed the information required under the HSR Act on March 14, 2005, and USF filed the information required under the HSR Act on March 15, 2005.
-Yellow Roadway and USF received notice of the termination of the waiting period on April 14, 2005.
+Unless earlier terminated or extended by a request for additional information, the waiting period will expire at 11:59 P.M. on April 14, 2005.
+If extended by a request for additional information, the waiting period will, unless earlier terminated, expire 30 days after substantial compliance by both parties with respect to the request for additional information, or on the next regular business day if the 30th day falls on a Saturday, Sunday or legal public holiday.